-- a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people. n/a - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
-Click here to enter text.
+a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people.
+No, providing that the minor mitigations are implemented as noted above, the policy will not discourage disabled people from participating in internal communications.

+b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
+By addressing the proposed mitigations as highlighted above, the proposal will mean that staff with limited visual or hearing impairments, can engage with the programme of internal communications, encouraging involvement where applicable.